How to Spot, Treat, & Prevent Heartworms in Cats

 That means the best way to prevent your cat from being infected with heartworms is with preventative drugs.
 "The same class of drugs (called macrocyclic lactones) used to prevent heartworms in dogs is available as a monthly treatment for cats," Kleypas says.
 "And as an added bonus, many of these products will also prevent fleas, intestinal parasites, and ear mites."
-Your cat's veterinarian will work with you to find the best option for your pet.
+Feline heartworm prevention comes in oral or topical forms, and your cat's veterinarian will work with you to find the best option for your pet.

 Kleypas cautions that while dog and cat heartworm preventative drugs contain the same compounds, you shouldn't give what's meant for your cat to your dog (or vice versa).
 "The effective and safe dose for dogs is vastly different than for cats," she explains.
 "For instance, there are preventatives that require four times as much drug per pound of body weight for cats versus dogs, while another preventative requires only half the amount of drug per pound of body weight for cats versus dogs."
 It's important to talk with your veterinarian to be sure the right preventative heartworm treatment is used for your cat to help keep them safe from infection.